Borovi4ok/vision-for-everyone/README.md

 ## How to Use
 To view the webpage, clone or download this repository and open the index.html file in your preferred web browser.
 You can also use live server extension if you're using Visual Studio Code for real-time display.

+Alternatively,for a better viewing experience, you can copy the following link which will render the HTML file: [Link Light-eye Project](https://github.com/Borovi4ok/vision-for-everyone/blob/main/page1/index.html) and use this service, [HTMLPreview.github.io](https://htmlpreview.github.io/), to render the HTML files directly from the GitHub repository.

 To modify the webpage or its styles, edit the index.html or index.css files, respectively, using a text editor.